boudicca-events/boudicca.events/SEMANTIC_CONVENTIONS.md

 * `MUSIC`: concerts or other events where the main focus is music
 * `TECH`: event with technology as the focus
 * `ART`: art exhibitions, comedy, theater, ...
+* `SPORT`: everything to do with sports, either watching them or actively participate

 ### Location Properties